Cookie Consent by Free Privacy Policy Generator

 Multiple sclerosis (MS) is a chronic autoimmune disease that affects the central nervous system (CNS)

 MS can cause a wide range of neurological symptoms, including vision impairment, numbness, tingling, weakness, bladder and bowel dysfunction, and cognitive impairment.
-There is no cure for Multiple sclerosis, but treatments can help slow the disease, control symptoms, and maintain quality of life.
+There is no cure for MS, but treatments can help slow the disease, control symptoms, and maintain quality of life.

-The most common symptoms of Multi sclerosis include feeling extremely tired, muscle cramps, spasms, and stiffness, sexual problems, including a dry vagina or erection problems, numbness or a tingling feeling in different parts of the body and issues with your eyes or your vision, such as blurred vision or eye pain.
+The most common symptoms of Multiple Sclerosis include feeling extremely tired, muscle cramps, spasms, and stiffness, sexual problems, including a dry vagina or erection problems, numbness or a tingling feeling in different parts of the body and issues with your eyes or your vision, such as blurred vision or eye pain.

 Arthritis